-The SPOC for Wren's Nest is Mrs Emily Vivash.
-Mrs Sarah Parkes and Mrs Julie Smith will deputise in her absence.
-Between the three staff there will always be someone available at school at any time.
+The SPOC for Wren's Nest is Miss Amber Harris.
+Mrs Sarah Parkes, Mrs Emily Vivash (maternity leave) and Mrs Julie Smith will deputise in her absence.
+Between these staff there will always be someone available at school at any time.
 The responsibilities of the SPOC are described below.